Back to blog

 How to Form a GmbH in Germany 2026: Costs, Process and Step-by-Step Guide

 Want to form a GmbH in Germany?
-Here is the complete process from share capital and notary appointment to trade register entry, including all costs and obligations for 2026.
+Here is the complete process from share capital and notary appointment to trade register entry — plus when a GmbH is actually worth it, including all costs and obligations for 2026.

 Updated